 (RG note) Thanks, Annette.
 The Mac is my son James’s, as is the Canon.
 He uses software called Final Cut Pro.
 My computer is a PC, and my camera is a Nikon, although the video camera we’re now playing with is a Canon GL1.
 The software Im using for the PC is Adobe Premiere Elements 3.0

-photograph (created from negatives of mineral slices) by artist
+photograph (created from negatives of mineral slices)

 You may be interested to know that artists from every state in the USA, every province in Canada, and at least 115 countries worldwide have visited these pages since January 1, 2013.